Welcome! Please Select Your Language

 Discover the inspiring stories of our Orthodox saints

-His prayers be with us and Glory be to our Lord forever.
+On this day also, we celebrate the commemoration of the martyrdom of the striving saint Anba Askala(1) (Asela) the ascetic.
+His prayers be with us and Glory be to our God forever.
 Amen.

 May their prayers be with us all.
 Amen.